In this section

 We aim to support you by providing detailed information.
 In the clinic you will receive personalised information, however once you leave the clinic you may want to reflect on what has been said.
 We have written a number of patient information leaflets to help at various stages of your care.

-- Consent to clinical Photography or video recording
+- Information on clinical photography or video recording

 - Complex Abdominal Wall Hernia includes Stoppa Mesh Repair and Component Separation Techniques